jacob-mennell/DeployStreamlitAzure/README.md

 Before deploying the app, the necessery Azure resources need to created This can be done using either Azure CLI, PowerShell, Azure Portal UI or Visual Studio Code (VS Code) extensions.
 I opted for the VS Code extension route.

-##### Using PowerShell with Azure UI

-You can use Azure PowerShell to create resources interactively with the Azure UI.
-See createAzureResources.ps1

-##### Using Visual Studio Code (VS Code) Extensions

-Alternatively, you can use the Azure VS Code extensions to create resources directly from your IDE.

 ### Docker